dhellmann/pymotw/PyMOTW/zipfile/index.rst

 Reading Meta-data from a ZIP Archive
 ====================================

-Use the ZipFile class to work directly with a ZIP archive.
+Use the :class:`ZipFile` class to work directly with a ZIP archive.
 It supports methods for reading data about existing archives as well as modifying the archives by adding additional files.

-To read the names of the files in an existing archive, use namelist():
+To read the names of the files in an existing archive, use :func:`namelist()`:

 .. include:: zipfile_namelist.py
     :literal:
     :start-after: #end_pymotw_header

-The return value is a list of strings with the names of the archive contents:
+The return value is a list of strings with the names of the archive
+contents:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'zipfile_namelist.py'))
 .. }}}
 .. {{{end}}}

 The list of names is only part of the information available from the archive, though.
-To access all of the meta-data about the ZIP contents, use the infolist() or getinfo() methods.
+To access all of the meta-data about the ZIP contents, use the :func:`infolist()` or :func:`getinfo()` methods.

 .. include:: zipfile_infolist.py
     :literal:
     :start-after: #end_pymotw_header

-There are additional fields other than those printed here, but deciphering the values into anything useful requires careful reading of the PKZIP Application Note with the ZIP file specification.
+There are additional fields other than those printed here, but deciphering the values into anything useful requires careful reading of the `PKZIP Application Note`_ with the ZIP file specification.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'zipfile_infolist.py'))
 .. }}}
 .. {{{end}}}

-If you know in advance the name of the archive member, you can retrieve its ZipInfo object with getinfo().
+If you know in advance the name of the archive member, you can retrieve its :class:`ZipInfo` object with :func:`getinfo()`.

 .. include:: zipfile_getinfo.py
     :literal:
     :start-after: #end_pymotw_header

-If the archive member is not present, getinfo() raises a KeyError.
+If the archive member is not present, :func:`getinfo()` raises a :ref:`KeyError <exceptions-KeyError>`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'zipfile_getinfo.py'))